If you are checking out subwoofers, there are two main factors or tradeoffs to consider – bass production and sound quality.

 For SQ subs or speakers to give you accurate and tight bass, they should be able to eliminate overbearing frequencies and ensure superb tonal accuracy and excellent staging.
 Of course, this is the dream of every passionate audiophile.

-The purpose of SPL and SQ determines the type of enclosures that are suitable for each of them.
+The purpose of SPL and SQ determine the type of enclosures that are suitable for each of them.

 The cabinets also have unique pros and cons that they ultimately pass onto the speaker system.
 SPL uses ported enclosures, and SQ requires sealed enclosures.
 There are many differences between ported vs sealed enclosures.